 Students pursuing a Doctor of Philosophy (PhD) or Master of Science (MS) in political science are admitted to the graduate program to begin study in the Fall semester only.
-Decisions about admission are usually based on the Graduate Record Examinations (GRE) scores and undergraduate and graduate work already completed, as well as letters of recommendation and the applicant’s own statement of interests and goals.
+Decisions about admission are usually based on the Graduate Record Examinations (GRE) scores and undergraduate and graduate work already completed, as well as letters of recommendation and the applicant's own statement of interests and goals.
 The department seeks a target score of 155 or higher on the Quantitative section, 160 or higher on the Verbal section, and 4.0 or higher on the Analytical Writing section of the GRE.
 Applicants scoring below 146 on the Quantitative section, 156 on the Verbal section, and a 3.5 on the Analytical Writing sections of the GRE will generally not be considered by the Departmental Admissions Committee, except under exceptional circumstances.
-Scores for examinations taken under the old GRE scoring format will be considered using comparable standards.
 The program requires that international students complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 (250 computer-based, 100 Internet-based).

 Admission to this major requires a grade point average (GPA) of better than "B" (3.0 on a 4.0 scale) on the second half of undergraduate coursework and a 3.5 on graduate level work already completed.
 Three letters of recommendation and the applicant's personal statement are required.
 Occasional deviations from these standards are allowed for applicants who possess exceptional qualities that are not reflected in these criteria.
 Because admission is competitive, no particular GRE and GPA guarantees acceptance.
 All materials must reach the department by January 15th to guarantee consideration for departmental assistantship awards.
 All admissions application materials should be submitted to the department electronically via the University Admissions application system.

-Master’s students pursuing the Applied American Politics and Policy major are admitted in the Fall, Spring, or Summer term.
+Master's students pursuing the Applied American Politics and Policy major are admitted in the Fall and Spring term.
 Admission to this major requires a 3.0 GPA on the second half of undergraduate work.
 Applicants must also take the GRE and have official scores submitted prior to being accepted into the program.
 Target scores for the GRE are a 149 on both the Verbal and Quantitative sections.
-Scores for examinations taken under the old GRE scoring format will be considered using comparable standards.
 LSAT scores of 151 or above may be accepted in lieu of GRE scores with permission of the department.

-The applicant’s statement of goals and interests (approximately 500 words) also is required.
-No letters of recommendation are required for application to the applied master’s degree program.
-In circumstances where more application are received than there are available positions in the major program, the department may make its final admissions decisions based on based on standards above the minimum admissions requirements.
+The applicant's statement of goals and interests (approximately 500 words) and resume are also required.
+No letters of recommendation are required for application to the applied master's degree program.
+In circumstances where more applications are received than there are available positions in the major program, the department may make its final admissions decisions based on standards above the minimum admissions requirements.
 All admissions application materials should be submitted to the department electronically via the University Admissions application system.

-Most students in the doctoral program expect to pursue a career as part of a university faculty, and the department provides placement services to assist students in obtaining such positions, or other employment the student may desire.
+Most students in the doctoral program expect to pursue a career as part of a university faculty.
+The department provides placement services to assist students in obtaining such positions or other employment the student may desire.

 With alumni in professional positions on university faculty and in various government and research agencies in over twenty states and several foreign countries, the department is well-represented in the discipline.